 An AtomVM application is a collection of BEAM files, which have been compiled using the Erlang or Elixir compiler.
-These BEAM files are assembled into an AtomVM "packbeam" (.avm) file, which in turn is flashed to the main data partition on the ESP32 flash module, starting at address 0x210000 if you are using a thin image, or 0x250000 for images with Elixir support.
+These BEAM files are assembled into an AtomVM "packbeam" (.avm) file, which in turn is flashed to the main data partition on the ESP32 flash module, starting at address 0x210000.